 Habitat: In late fall and winter, bobwhite quail depend on brushy areas for roosting and feeding.
 In spring and summer, bobwhite quail prefer fields and ponds for feeding, nesting, and roosting.
 When summer and fall come, bobwhite quail flock to cropland.

 Status in the Wild: Due to a shift in land use practices, bobwhite quail aren't as common as they once were.
 However, bobwhite quail are very prolific, and their numbers are high in areas with appropriate habitat management.

 Status in Aviculture: Bobwhite quail are easy to care for and breed when properly managed.
 Despite seasonal aggression, bobwhite quail are an all-around good gamebird due to their tender meat and good egg production.

 Breeding: Bobwhite quail are one of the easiest quail species to breed.
-One male will often mate with five or six hens, and a mating will result in as many as fifteen eggs per hen.
+One male will often mate with five or six hens, and a mating will result in as many as fifteen solid white eggs per hen.